kutte013/check_sap_hostctrl/README.md

-You can check the sap-ccms on ABAP/JAVA/TREX-Systems (other systems not tested).
+Check the sap-ccms on ABAP/JAVA/TREX-Systems (other systems not tested).
 This check don´t use a login to the sap-system.
 I use the sapcontrol binarie to check the ccms output from sap.
 The sapcontrol is installed on every sap-system with a new sap-kernel.

-You can find the tool in the following path:
+The tool s installed on the following path:
 /usr/sap/hostctrl/exe

 You can use the sapcontrol for many things.
 Start,stop, monitoring and so on.....